AriFordsham/GHCWiki/typeable/ben-gamari.md

 ```
 -- The user-facing interfacemoduleGHC.ReflectionwhereclassTypeable(a :: k)-- This is how we get the representation for a typetypeRep:: forall (a :: k).Typeable a =>TypeRep a

--- This is merely a record of some metadata about a type constructor.-- One of these is produced for every type defined in a module during its-- compilation.---- This should also carry a fingerprint; to address #7897 this fingerprint-- should hash not only the name of the tycon, but also the structure of its-- data constructorsdataTyContyConPackage::TyCon->StringtyConModule::TyCon->StringtyConName::TyCon->String-- A runtime type representation with O(1) access to a fingerprint.dataTypeRep(a :: k)instanceShow(TypeRep a)-- Since TypeRep is indexed by its type and must be a singleton we can trivially-- provide theseinstanceEq(TypeRep a)where(==)__=TrueinstanceOrd(TypeRep a)where compare __=EQ-- While TypeRep is abstract, we can pattern match against it:patternTRApp:: forall k2 (fun :: k2).()=> forall k1 (a :: k1 -> k2)(b :: k1).(fun ~ a b)=>TypeRep a ->TypeRep b ->TypeRep fun
+-- This is merely a record of some metadata about a type constructor.-- One of these is produced for every type defined in a module during its-- compilation.---- This should also carry a fingerprint; to address #7897 this fingerprint-- should hash not only the name of the tycon, but also the structure of its-- data constructorsdataTyContyConPackage::TyCon->StringtyConModule::TyCon->StringtyConName::TyCon->String-- A runtime type representation with O(1) access to a fingerprint.dataTypeRep(a :: k)instanceShow(TypeRep a)-- Since TypeRep is indexed by its type and must be a singleton we can trivially-- provide theseinstanceEq(TypeRep a)where(==)__=TrueinstanceOrd(TypeRep a)where compare __=EQ-- While TypeRep is abstract, we can pattern match against it.-- This can be a bi-directional pattern (using mkTrApp for construction).patternTRApp:: forall k2 (fun :: k2).()=> forall k1 (a :: k1 -> k2)(b :: k1).(fun ~ a b)=>TypeRep a ->TypeRep b ->TypeRep fun

 -- Open question: Should this pattern include the kind of the constructor?-- In practice you often need it when you need the TyConpatternTRCon:: forall k (a :: k).TyCon->TypeRep a